 Further, as a Latino (Jerry) and Asian (Linda) family with a mixed-race daughter, they prefer the diversity of LA that can only be matched by even more expensive places like New York City or San Francisco.
 This feeling of comfort is underestimated by the majority.
 Diversity is one of the reasons why people are migrating to California from the heartland.

 Instead, it seems better to just continue sticking to their budget.
 Then earn supplemental income if they need more money or want to spend more money.

 Jerry worked in management consulting for 23 years and Linda worked in digital marketing for 15 years.
 Prior to retiring, Jerry was earning a base salary of $300,000 + $100,000 – $200,000 in bonus.
 Linda was earning a $180,000 base salary + $50,000 in stock compensation.

 Every $10,000 of supplemental income earned equates to $250,000 in after-tax capital earning a 4% rate of return.
 J&L could easily consult part-time for a combined 10 hours a week at $100/hour.
 He would earn $52,000 a year if one of the following concerns come true.

 1) What if they want and have another child?
 They will need to reallocate or earn at least another $20,000 a year for basic expenses, college savings, and childcare help.

 2) What if the stock market and real estate market roll over?
-Their $5 million after-tax portfolio could easily shrink by 10% – 20%, leaving them with passive income of only $160,000 – $180,000, not enough to fund their existing lifestyle with one daughter.
+Their $5 million after-tax portfolio could easily shrink by 10% – 20%.
+This would leav them with passive income of only $160,000 – $180,000.
+That’s not enough to fund their existing lifestyle with one daughter.